-Comprising 20 scientific contributions to the archaeology of Guadeloupe, French West Indies (FWI), this volume places the latter Caribbean Island in the spotlight by presenting the results of four contemporaneous archaeological sites.
+Comprising 20 scientific contributions to the archaeology of Guadeloupe, French West Indies, this volume places the latter Caribbean Island in the spotlight by presenting the results of four contemporaneous archaeological sites.

 Table of Contents

 1. General presentation

 4. Material Culture

 Martijn van den Bel, Sebastiaan Knippenberg, Fabrice Casagrande, Karlis Karklins, Nathalie Serrand, Sandrine Grouard, and Noémie Tomadini in collaboration with Marine Durocher, Eric Pellé, and Brigitte David

 Jeanne Brancier and Cécilia Cammas, Ruth Dickau and Jennifer Watling, Jaime Pagán-Jiménez, Gilles Fronteau and Martijn van den Bel

 6. Synthesis: The Troumassoid Turning Point: Local Development or Introduction of New Houses, Subsistence Patterns, and Ceramics?